kcappieg/safari/Prototype/Prototype README.md

 Arguments | Type    | Notes
 ----------|---------|---------
-x1 | `integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which HexSpace is the origin y1 | `integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which HexSpace is the origin x2 | `integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which HexSpace is the destination y2 | `integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which HexSpace is the destination
+x1 | `number:Integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which HexSpace is the origin y1 | `number:Integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which HexSpace is the origin x2 | `number:Integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which HexSpace is the destination y2 | `number:Integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which HexSpace is the destination

 *Returns* `number:Integer` of distance between 2 spaces in hex space units

 ==========================================

 #####`hexesBetween(x1, y1, x2, y2)`
-Returns an array of each hex space between the origin hex and the destination hex excluding the origin and including the destination.
+Returns an array of objects with essential information about each hex space between the origin hex and the destination hex excluding the origin and including the destination.

 Arguments | Type    | Notes
 ----------|---------|---------
-x1 | `integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which HexSpace is the origin y1 | `integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which HexSpace is the origin x2 | `integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which HexSpace is the destination y2 | `integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which HexSpace is the destination
+x1 | `number:Integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which HexSpace is the origin y1 | `number:Integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which HexSpace is the origin x2 | `number:Integer`| An integer within the bounds of the x-axis on the HexGrid which indicates which HexSpace is the destination y2 | `number:Integer`| An integer within the bounds of the y-axis on the HexGrid which indicates which HexSpace is the destination

-*Returns* `ARRAY:HexSpace` array of hex spaces (in order)
+*Returns* `ARRAY:Object` The objects in the array have these three properties:

+* `gridX`: `number:Integer` - Hex Grid x Coordinate
+* `gridY`: `number:Integer` - Hex Grid y Coordinate
+* `attributes`: `object` - An object whose enumerable property names are the names of terrain features found on the grid space.
+Each enumerable property is the `attributes` object assigned to each terrain type found on the grid space.

 #####Implementation Notes
 Uses a 2-dimensional K-D tree behind the scenes and polls each point along the line from the center of the origin to the center of the destination.
 It adds every hex space the polled points are within to the array